inoxlang/inox/FUTURE.md

     - CDN configuration
 - Cluster management using only the **inox** binary (small scale only)
 - WebAssembly support using https://github.com/tetratelabs/wazero.
+- Execution of modules when certain events occur (e.g. new user in database).
 - Internal plugin system or hooks (Inox | WASM)
 - Support other init systems in addition to Systemd